junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

 In order to remove 3-3 forbid, Black must make one move and remove one three.
 But it's too late for that.
-Very unfortunately, Black has no way to block White from attacking Four.
-Black should be watching White win by creating a five-in-a-row.
+Very unfortunately, Black has no way to block white from attacking four.
+Black should be watching white win by creating a five-in-a-row.

 ## White Can Win by Creating a Forbidden Move Trap.

-Now if white attacks with a forbidden point, we know that black is going to have to watch white win.
+Now, if white attacks with a forbidden point, we know that black is going to have to watch white win.
 But you can't rely on luck or mistakes forever.
-Given the right circumstances, aggressive attacks can lead the black to create a forebiden point and win.
+Given the right circumstances, aggressive attacks can lead the black to create a forbidden point and win.

 Here's a situation that looks awful for White. black attacked by making a three with ``f6``.
 At first glance, white seems to have to block black's three.
 The black stones that line lower-left also look very strong.
 Should white be attacked and defeated by black?